 Air Purifying Indoor Plants

-These plants are attractive and also very popular as air purifying plants.
+These are the best indoor plants and are also attractive, very popular as air purifying plants.

 1. Aloe Vera

 Aloe Vera is known for its hardiness and tolerance of forgetful watering.
 Therefore, it is considered to be good news for the beginners and people who are said to have black thumbs .
 This plant is also known as a healing plant.
 Along with its healing properties, and being an attractive indoor plant, aloe Vera is also one of the best air purifier indoor plant.

 Aloe Vera thrives in sun light.
 Over watering of this plant may cause roots to rot.
 Water the plant heavily about once every two weeks, waiting until the soil dries out fully.
 Limp, or brown leaves also signal you’ve overdone the Watering.

 ZZ plants are beautiful, tough, and easy to care for.
 This plant is tolerant to low light conditions, does not require regular watering and is one of the popular air purifying indoor plant.
 It has stems with many leaves.
 Its leaves are fleshy type which are only a couple of inches in length and an inch or so wide.
 Its, smooth leaves reflect sunlight and brighten rooms.
 ZZ plants tends to grow slowly to a height and width of two to three feet.
 It is not a plant that outgrows containers quickly.